guoqitong/academic-kickstart/content/projects/_index.md

 * Focus on the improvement of printing resolution and 3D micro-structure (microfluidic channel, micro-lens array) processing.
 * Using time resolved imaging.

- ### Teeth composition detection by temporally shaped fs-LIBS
+ ### Teeth composition detection by temporally shaped fs-LIBS, 2018-pres

 * Using basic machine learning method (PCA, PLS-DA) to do dimensionality reduction and classification of the original laser induced breakdown spectrum data for three different dental compositions, and to predict the unknown tooth composition.